 More than likely, you have several buyer personas that your website needs to attract.

 You need to identify each persona and then consider how they all work together.
-If you haven't established your personas, you should check out this blog post called When, Why, and How to Update Your Buyer Personas.

 And if you have personas already, please, please check out the post anyway.
 I've seen too many outdated buyer personas already this year from companies who think their personas are "just fine," and they needed work.
 We just underwent a buyer persona overhaul, too, and it's made an enormous difference and improvement with how we speak to our audience now.